Representing You and Your Family in Immigration Court

 (“Green Card”) and work towards ultimately becoming a citizen

 of the United States.
-Our law firm is committed to help protect immigrants
+Our law firm is committed to helping protect immigrants

 whose lives are in danger in their home countries and our attorneys will